 This project, a partnership between the Resident Association of Greater Englewood (R.A.G.E.) and IIT Institute of Design, was a way to support the Englewood neighborhood in learning resident needs and desires in order to develop public spaces.
-This project tapped into relationships established over a year-long project with Amanda Geppert, PopTech social innovation fellow and IIT Institute of Design PhD student, and IIT Institute of Design students.
+This project tapped into relationships established over a year-long project with Amanda Geppert, PopTech social innovation fellow and IIT Institute of Design PhD candidate, and IIT Institute of Design students.

 A Journey in Social Innovation